BryceAndJuly/Whiteboard/README_en_US.md

 * If this widget is accidentally embedded in a document that already contains other content, please refer to: [How to undo after accidentally inserting a widget?](https://github.com/BryceAndJuly/Whiteboard/issues/48)

 ## 1. Current Version
+### V2.0.8

+* Issue fixed: Incompatibility of some shortcut keys on macOS.
+Reference: [Issue:68](https://github.com/BryceAndJuly/Whiteboard/issues/68)
+* Improvement: Record the current status of  `Snap to Object (Alt+S)`  when saving the whiteboard.

 ### V2.0.7

 Testing environment: SiYuan V3.2.0 preview version, Windows 11 Home Chinese version 24H2